PapaPeach/PeachREC/README.md

 # Notes
 - PeachREC relies on being present **when the match starts** to record a demo automatically.
 If you join or have to reconnect halfway through a match **you must record a demo manually**.
 - If you install a different HUD after running **peachrec_installer.exe**, you will need to re-run **peachrec_installer.exe** so that it can modify your new HUD accordingly.
+- PeachREC makes use of Valve's improved demo recording utilizing `ds_...` commands.
+Therefore, it retains custom prefixes allowing for users to organize demos however they find most intuitive.
+You can also use it along side map-prefix generators such as [this one](https://www.teamfortress.tv/47180/demo-support-ds-prefix-on-any-map).
 - There is a known quirk with PeachREC where in a tournament server, joining a team, joining spectator, then joining a team again, will trigger a recording to start and immediately stop.
 It's inconsequential and probably impossible to fix.

 # Compatibility